 Growing up, when we were sick, there were a few things that were a given.
 You were going to have to drink a ton of Gatorade and eat some form of chicken soup.
-Oh, and maybe have a little 7 Up to settle your stomach.
 The chicken soup would either be Campbell’s Chicken and Stars or Chicken Noodle.
-Either way, I hated it and have never bought any as an adult.
+I hated both of those canned soups as a kid.

-Egg noodles are more traditional in homemade chicken noodle soup, but I used some gluten-free rotini in mine.
-The shape is similar, so they work just as well.
-Since I knew we’d have leftovers, I cooked the pasta separately.
-That way they the noodles didn’t swell overnight.
+If you know you are going to have leftovers, do NOT add all of the pasta noodles to the pot.
+Otherwise, they will absorb too much liquid and swell overnight.
 Just cook the pasta, place what you need into your bowls and ladle the soup over top.
 Then, place the rest of the pasta into a bowl, drizzle a little of olive oil on top and stir to coat the pasta.
 This will help to prevent it from sticking together.
 You can cook the noodles right in the soup, but you would need more stock or water.

 Healthy Chicken Noodle Soup